jcwarfield/parallel-hash/README.md

 have been done differently had the time spent on the task been a week.

 ## Tech
-The application is built using Spring Boot and Java.
+The application is built using Spring Boot and Java (JDK 11).
 Dependency management and build uses Gradle.
 The Gradle Wrapper is used so that Gradle need not be installed as a prerequisite.